 For most people, paying down revolving debt (credit cards) produces faster results than opening a new account.
 New accounts also trigger hard inquiries that temporarily lower your score.
 Pay first, then consider whether a new account makes strategic sense.

-About Roots Wealth Building Rewards
+About Roots Growth

 Disclosure: This content is for informational purposes only and does not constitute financial or legal advice.